Bahlul Lodi laid the foundation of the Lodi Dynasty. From 1451 to the year 1489, he was in power.

 The leader of the Pashtun Lodhi tribe was Bahlul Khan Lodi, who lived from 1401 until 12 July 1489.
 Following the voluntary deposition of the kingdom by the final emperor of the Sayyid Dynasty, Bahlul Lodi erected the Lodhi Dynasty.
 On April 19, 1451, Bahlul took over as the dynasty’s ruler.

-Malik Bahram Khan Lodi, a Pashtun tribal leader of the Lodhi tribe, was Bahlul’s grandfather.
-Later, he joined Malik Mardan Daulat’s administration, the Multan governor.
+Malik Bahram Khan Lodi was Bahlul’s grandfather.
+He was a Pashtun tribal leader of the Lodhi tribe who later joined Malik Mardan Daulat’s administration, the Multan governor.
 Malik Kala Khan Lodi was the father of Bahlol Khan Lodi.

 Ascension To The Throne

 In 1443, Bahlul made a failed attempt to conquer Delhi.
-Bahlul once more launched a failed attempt to seize Delhi in 1447, this time under Sultan Alam Shah, the last Sayyid monarch.
+Bahlul once more launched an attempt to seize Delhi in 1447 but it failed.
+This time under Sultan Alam Shah, the last Sayyid monarch.

-Bahlul decided to remove Hamid Khan after taking the throne.
-Hamid Khan was jailed by Malik Mahmud Khan, the governor of Samana, and his cousin and brother-in-law.
+Bahlul decided to remove Hamid Khan after taking the throne and thus, Hamid Khan was jailed by Malik Mahmud Khan, the governor of Samana, and Bahlul’s cousin and brother-in-law.